Becoming A UK Counsellor

 Step 2: Register with a professional body

-Step 3: Complete supervised counselling practice
+Step 3: Complete the required hours of supervised practice

 Most accredited college and university courses require students to complete a minimum of 100 hours of supervised practice.
 This involves working directly with clients under the guidance of an experienced supervisor, allowing you to apply what you’ve learned during your course to real-life situations.

-Step 4: Begin your career as a counsellor
+Step 4: Begin your career

 Once you have completed your counselling training course and supervision period, you will be considered fully qualified and can begin your career as a counsellor.
 Many counsellors begin their careers in entry-level counselling positions, such as the following: